max-63452234234/react-fitness-tracker/README.md

 - **"tracking_type column of habits table not found"**: This means the habits table is missing required columns.
 Run the fix-tracking-type.sql script in the Supabase SQL Editor.
 - **"Failed to save habit"**: This could indicate missing columns or indexes.
 Apply the fix-tracking-type.sql script.
+- **"null value in column 'sets' of relation 'exercises' violates not-null constraint"**: This occurs when adding non-weight exercises.
+The application now includes default values for these fields.

+### Recent Fixes

+1. **Multiple Habit Tracking**: Fixed the UI and database handling for tracking habits multiple times per day
+   - Habits can now be configured with a "Multiple Times Per Day" tracking method
+   - Each completion is visually represented with checkmarks
+   - Progress indicators show completion against daily targets

+2. **Exercise Addition Error Fixed**: Resolved the issue with adding time-based or cardio exercises
+   - Added default values for required fields to prevent database constraint violations
+   - All exercise types can now be added without errors

 After applying database changes, restart your application to ensure the changes take effect.